-- Apply pharmacologic, pharmacokinetic, and therapeutic principles when developing treatment plans in the ambulatory care setting. - Utilize available protocols, medication policies, and clinical practice guidelines in order to recommend appropriate evidence-based and cost-effective treatments for ambulatory care patients. - Practice documenting (in the medical record if allowed), using patient chart notes or electronic medical records. - Develop a plan for monitoring patient progress based on the treatment plan. - Determine the appropriate time interval(s) to collect monitoring data.
+- Apply pharmacologic, pharmacokinetic, and therapeutic principles when developing treatment plans in the ambulatory care setting. - Utilize available protocols, collaborative practice agreements, medication policies, and clinical practice guidelines in order to recommend appropriate evidence-based and cost-effective treatments for ambulatory care patients. - Develop a plan for monitoring patient progress based on the treatment plan. - Determine the appropriate time intervals to collect monitoring data and follow-up appointments. - Practice documenting (in the medical record if allowed), using patient chart notes or electronic medical records - Document patient care activities clearly, concisely, and accurately using appropriate medical terminology. - Use available technology and other media to assist with communication as appropriate. - Develop professional documents pertinent to organizational needs (e.g., monographs, policy documents). - Perform and develop an evidence-based approach that considers the cultural and social determinants of health in a population